10 tips to write the outstanding STEM CV

 - Technical skills should be high up your STEM CV

 Your technical abilities and skills should appear just below contact information.
 Follow closely with projects and education.
 Also, arrange your STEM CV in order of proficiency so the hiring manager can get attuned to your particular area of expertise quickly.
-The average time a hiring manager can stay on your CV is 20 seconds, so make sure the most important aspects are at the top.
+The average time a hiring manager can stay on your CV is 20 seconds, so make sure the most important aspects are at the top or you can buy CV online.